Dante3887/try-on-tshirt/README.md

 Learning to develop website with threejs and mediapipe.

 Current Progress
-1. Success sending pose landmarks data to threejs scene
+1. Sending pose landmarks data to threejs scene
 2. T-Shirt model following center point of shoulder

 Objective